veverica-hrdzava/discoursetutorial/index.md

 01000010000000100001000000000100000001000010001000000100000001000001000011000110001000000001000001000001000100000100001000000
 ```

+The basic idea of `WindowDiff` is that there is a window of a certain size that moves over the two segmentations to be compared.
+To illustrate, let's compare `'00010000'` with an identical string.
+A window of `k=3` would move along the string, first looking at values 0 through 2, then 1 through 3 and so on.
+In this instance, the pseudosentence boundary judgements would co-occur 3 times, the value of `k`.
+If we compared `'00010000'` with the close, but not identical `'00100000'` the window would capture the two boundaries together 2 times.
+Comparing `'00000010'` with `'00010000'` would sync up 0 times.
+This way, if a segmentation is close, say one pseudosentence off, but not exactly the same, the score is slightly penalized, but not treated as 'completely wrong'.

-We will need to import the required library and then can run the comparison between the two segmented texts.
+To run `WindowDiff` we will need to import the required library and then can run the comparison between the two segmented texts, setting `k` to `3`.
 This will give us a value between `0`, identical, and `1`, completly different.
 If TextTiling is highly successful on a document, we will see a value closer to 0.

 **Code:**